qwertie/ecsharp/lllpg/faq.md

 ### Q. LLLPG generates a *.cs file from my *.ecs file.
 Should I check it into source control (Git/SVN)?

 Yes.
-In fact, if you're using the LLLPG Custom Tool in Visual Studio, LLLPG is _not_ invoked when you build your project, so failing to check it in is a recipe for failing builds.
+In fact, if you're using the LLLPG Custom Tool in Visual Studio, LLLPG is _not_ invoked when you build your project, so failing to commit it is a recipe for failing builds.

+### Q. How does LLLPG distinguish terminals (tokens) from nonterminals (rules)?

+Some parser generators use uppercase and lowercase letters for this.
+Not LLLPG.
+Instead, LLLPG assumes that anything that is not a rule is a terminal.
+So if you refer to `Foo` in your grammar, it is a nonterminal if there is a rule called `Foo`, otherwise it is assumed to be a terminal.

 ### Q. My question isn't here!

 I'm gonna level with you.
 This is not a real FAQ.
 In fact I've never been asked any of these questions.
 I am a fraud, I made them up.
 But you can still ask - reach me by email at `gmail.com`, with account name `qwertie256`.